-Practice mindfulness on a daily basis to increase your levels of self-awareness and start knowing yourself a little better each time.
+Practice mindfulness daily to increase your levels of self-awareness and start knowing yourself a little better each time.

-#11 Ask yourself what you’d be willing to sacrifice
+11. Ask yourself what you’d be willing to sacrifice for it

 You can’t have it all.

-What would you be willing to sacrifice for this?
-Your free time?
-Time with your family?
-A portion of your savings?
-Sleep?
+What would you be willing to sacrifice for your new passion or passions?

-In my case, I have no problem sacrificing my free time for the greater good: I can spend Sundays writing for my blog or learning about online businesses.
+In my case, I have no problem sacrificing my free time for the greater good.

-For me, it’s been easier to figure out what I don’t like from my current job and career than actually finding out what my next path should be.
+For me, it’s been easier to figure out what I don’t like about my current job and career than actually finding out what my next path should be.

-We’ve all felt we’d love to live someone else’s life at least for a second.
+Oh, boy.
+We’ve all felt we’d love to live someone else’s life, at least for a second.

 However, if you’ve caught yourself daydreaming about the lives of others, take it as a sign and analyze what you want that they have.

-But, if you really try and focus on your skills, no matter your mastery level, I’m sure you can come up with a decent list of profitable skills.
+But, if you try and focus on your skills, no matter your mastery level, I’m sure you can come up with a decent list of practical skills.

-Once you have it, start brainstorming ideas and maybe ask for help to find a relation between your skills.
+Once you have that list ready, start brainstorming ideas and maybe ask for help to find a relation between your skills.

-#16 Make a list of all the new things you’d try if lack of money and/or time wasn’t an issue
+16. Make a list of all the new things you’d try if lack of money and/or time weren’t an issue

 What would you do in your free time if you had all the money in the world?

-What would you do in your free time if you worked 5 hours a week?
+What would you do in your free time if you worked only 5 hours a week?

 Let your imagination run free!